 If some members cannot see messages in a group chat, it is usually because they have activated the option “Block Unknown”.
 Disable the “Block Unknown” option in Threema > Settings > Privacy to receive all group-chat messages.

-For privacy reasons, groups are not managed on our server but directly on users’ devices.
+For privacy reasons, groups are not managed on our servers but directly on users’ devices.
 Therefore, an ID backup will not suffice to restore groups.

 After restoring an ID backup, groups you have not created yourself will appear once other group members have been active.
 Groups which you have created yourself, on the other hand, can only be restored using a data backup.